-Do you pay attention to biology?
-The ancestor of the first plants was a multicelled green algae.
-Around 430 million years ago, during the Silurian period, the first land plants began to appear.
-There are about 250,000 plant species.
-We can identify four main groups of plants: mosses, ferns, gymnosperms (such as conifers) and angiosperms (flowering plants).
+Around 430 million years ago, in the Silurian, the first terrestrial plants appeared.
+There are now about 391,000 plant species, divided into four main groups: mosses, ferns, gymnosperms (such as conifers) and angiosperms (flowering plants).
 Let's learn more about these green friends!

-The last important transition in the history of origin is from gymnosperms (think of pines and spruces) to angiosperms, the "flowering plants" such as oak trees and rose bushes.
-From then on, a kind of leaf adaptation has ensured that all the reproductive organs of the plant are in a special structure.
-Better known as: the flower!
-That is why the flowering plants are the most important plant group on earth.
+The last important transition in the history of plants is from pines and spruces to flowering plants such as oak trees and rose bushes.
+Leaves adapted to make all the reproductive organs of the plant appear in a single special structure, better known as the flower.
+This transformation allowed flowering plants to become the most important plant group on earth.
 They now make up over 90% of all the plants alive today, and are vital to humans and animals as a source of food — think fruits, vegetables, nuts, grains and seeds.
-Whether we notice it or not, plants are so important for humans and animals.
+Whether we notice it or not, these plants are vital for the survival of humans and animals.

 The future is green